databrickslabs/dbx/docs/index.md

 ## :octicons-law-24: Legal Information

+!!! danger "Support notice"

     This software is provided as-is and is not officially supported by Databricks through customer technical support channels.
 Support, questions, and feature requests can be communicated through the Issues page of the [dbx repo](https://github.com/databrickslabs/dbx/issues).
 Please see the legal agreement and understand that issues with the use of this code will not be answered or investigated by Databricks Support.

 ## :octicons-comment-24: Feedback